GerHobbelt/owemdjee/README.md

 - **boost** [📁](./boost) [🌐](https://github.com/GerHobbelt/boost) -- required by several other libraries in this collection
 - **boost-url** [📁](./boost-url) [🌐](https://github.com/GerHobbelt/boost-url) -- a library for manipulating (RFC3986) Uniform Resource Identifiers (URIs) and Locators (URLs).
 - **boringssl** [📁](./boringssl) [🌐](https://github.com/GerHobbelt/boringssl) -- BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.
-- **BoxFort** [📁](./BoxFort) [🌐](https://github.com/GerHobbelt/BoxFort) -- a simple, cross-platform sandboxing C library powering [Criterion][criterion].
+- **BoxFort** [📁](./BoxFort) [🌐](https://github.com/GerHobbelt/BoxFort) -- a simple, cross-platform sandboxing C library powering [Criterion](https://github.com/Snaipe/Criterion).
 BoxFort provides a simple API to run user code in isolated processes.
 The main goal of this project **is not** security, but portable code isolation -- if you want complete system isolation, consider using properly configured containers.
 - **breakpad** [📁](./breakpad) [🌐](https://github.com/GerHobbelt/breakpad) -- a set of client and server components which implement a crash-reporting system.
 - **brotli** [📁](./brotli) [🌐](https://github.com/GerHobbelt/brotli) -- compression
 - **CacheLib** [📁](./CacheLib) [🌐](https://github.com/GerHobbelt/CacheLib) -- provides an in-process high performance caching mechanism, thread-safe API to build high throughput, low overhead caching services, with built-in ability to leverage DRAM and SSD caching transparently.